 The Windsor Public Library welcomes the opportunity to work with community volunteers and students in a variety of ways at our two locations.
 Volunteers help the library provide an enhanced level of service to citizens and visitors, while in turn providing much appreciated assistance to the library staff.
 Whether you have a few hours a week, a couple of hours a month, or even seasonal time to give, we’ve got something for you.

-We are in need of volunteers of all ages.
-Positions available in Kidspace, Teens, Adult Department, and the Wilson Branch!
-You should be self-motivated, dependable and above all, love your library!
-To find out more about possible positions or to fill out an application stop by the Main Library or Wilson Branch Library.
+We are in need of volunteers of all ages with positions available in Kidspace, Teens, Adult, and the Wilson Branch.
+Volunteers should be self-motivated, dependable and above all, love the library!
+To find out more about possible positions or to fill out an application stop by the Main Library or Wilson Branch.
 You can also take a look at what we have to offer here and even print out an application.

 -The library does not accept court mandated community service assignments.

 -All volunteers must be at least 12 years old unless under the supervision of an adult family member for all volunteer assignments.

 • Assisting with the preparation of craft materials for Kids programs